 A lot of the alternatives to OnlyFans stick to the same established formula – you upload your content to a profile, charge fans a subscription fee to access that content, and take 80% or so of the earnings with the site getting 20%.
 That’s really not the case with Flirtback, which instead is more like a middle ground between OnlyFans and a cam site.
 It’s definitely an interesting option.

-With Flirtback, you don’t charge fans a subscription – that option doesn’t exist.
-The site is founded on a premium chat service, where you make money by charging for messages.
+Flirtback is founded on a premium chat service, where you make money by charging for messages.
 But you can also upload photo and video content, charging users to access that on a one-off fee basis.
+And with a recent update, you can now charge subscription fees if you want to grant access to all content (and messages).

 Where the site is similar to a cam site, you don’t charge a financial amount, but instead in tokens – in this instance called MEGAs.
 Users buy MEGAs and then use them to either pay for messages, photos or videos, with the creator then able to convert those MEGAs into money they can withdraw.